automatecloud/lacework-kaholo-autoremediation/maps/compliance/aws/LW_S3_1/README.md

 If you don't have Slack or don't need Slack messages feel free to simply remove both Slack objects from your map.

-4. **sendslackmessagesforignored (Optional):** you can disable within the **LaceworkConfig** via the setting **sendslackmessagesforignored** equals **false** to not send out Slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
+4. **sendslackmessagesforignored (Optional):** you can disable within the **LaceworkConfig** via the setting equals **false** to not send out Slack messages for S3 buckets that are violating the policy but are ignored via the **bucketIgnoreList**.
 By default this is configured to **true**.
 Reason behind is that it is best practice to suppress S3 buckets that should not be Auto Remediated by using Tags within AWS so you can configure a Suppress rule within Lacework to simply ignore them and not create events and alerts.
-You can use the setting **putbuckettagging** to add the **tagname** and **tagvalue** for each S3 bucket that is ignored.
+You can use the setting **putbuckettaggingviacli** or **putbuckettaggingviaobject** to add the **tagname** and **tagvalue** for each S3 bucket that is ignored.

 ## Build an example curl webhook